I have been meaning to make this video and post for awhile now, because I figured I shouldn’t keep this chocolatey treat all to myself!

 - Cocoa powder (I like to mix THIS powder with another cocoa powder like what Whole Foods bulk section offers)

-- Xylitol (I have gotten it online and at Whole Foods)
+- Xylitol (I have gotten it online and at Whole Foods).
+You can also use a little honey, coconut sugar or maple syrup if you prefer.

 Watch the video below to see exactly how I make it!